bgoonz/gists-revamp/by-extension/markdown/Data-Structures--Under-The.md

 !\[A blank array except for a 20, labeled as the value, stored at index

-1.  <span id="fadd">To the left the array is the word “lies,” labeled as the key, with an</span>
+1.  <span id="fadd">To the left the array is the word “lies, " labeled as the key, with an</span>

 arrow pointing to the right at diamond with a question mark in the middle, labeled as the hashing function.
 The diamond points to the 9th index of the array.\](<a href="https://www.interviewcake.com/images/svgs/cs_for_hackers__hash_tables_lies_key_labeled.svg?bust=209" class="markup--anchor markup--p-anchor">https://www.interviewcake.com/images/svgs/cs_for_hackers\_\_hash_tables_lies_key_labeled.svg?bust=209</a>)